-The DC power jack is located next to the RJ45 Ethernet connector as shown in Figure 45.
+The DC power jack is located next to the RJ45 Ethernet connector as shown in Figure 51.
 This uses the same power connector as is used on the original BeagleBone.
-The connector has a 2.1mm diameter center post and a 5.5mm diameter outer dimension on the barrel.
+The connector has a 2.1mm diameter center post (5VDC) and a 5.5mm diameter outer dimension on the barrel (GND).

-Figure 45.
+Figure 51.
 5VDC Power Jack

 The board requires a regulated 5VDC +/-.25V supply at 1A.
 A higher current rating may be needed if capes are plugged into the expansion headers.
+Using a higher current power supply will not damage the board.